 Decorating a pumpkin is an absolutely essential fall activity, and a great way to show off your Halloween spirit.
 While the spooky season often involves seeing entrails on screen, that doesn’t mean you also have to allow guts into your home.
 (We’re talking about pumpkin guts, of course.)
 There are plenty of ways to decorate one without making a mess.
-The following techniques are tried-and-true methods that still leave plenty of room for creativity—maybe more!
-You can even mix and match if you’re feeling ambitious.
+The following techniques are tried-and-true methods for no-carve pumpkins you can use to decorate just about anywhere.

 Simple, classic, and a little bit rock ’n’ roll, Sharpies are the artistic tool of choice for people who just like to get things done.
 For best results, clean your pumpkin gently with soap and water, dry it thoroughly, and then get drawing.
 Using a felt pen to create your jack-o-lantern is much more precise than hacking at it with a knife, so you can get really creative and add some artistic detail.
 Sharpies also come in many colours, so you can really give your pumpkin a unique character — or forget about giving your pumpkin a face at all, and instead draw whatever seasonal scene comes to mind.

 Make a thumbtack pumpkin

 You can give your pumpkin a scintillating effect with a simple household item: the humble thumbtack.
 Get silver or golden tacks for maximum sparkle, and push them into the pumpkin’s skin to create small dots of glitter.
 You can apply them as sparsely or as densely as you’d like.
 For a pumpkin entirely gilded in shining metal, you’ll need quite a lot of tacks, but the final effect is worth it.
 Try different types of tacks to get creative with colours and textures!